sppp/CommandBridge/README.md

 # CommandBridge
-A custom drop-down console for Windows.
+A drop-down console made with U++ framework.